annakamysheva/Brain_evolution_lipidmap/README.md

 R scriptes for analysis performed in [Laboratory of E.Khrameeva](https://faculty.skoltech.ru/people/ekaterinakhrameeva) at [Skoltech](https://www.skoltech.ru/).
 This study aimed to determin specific trait in the organization of human brain lipidom which occured during its evolution and separated human from other primates.
+We are also looking for molecular mechanism underlying this changes by parforming comparative analysis of transcriptomics.